Skip to main content

 standing seam Galvalume metal roof on family home

-Galvalume roofing, a popular choice for both residential homes and commercial buildings, has gained attention for its unique blend of advantages and disadvantages.
+Galvalume roofing, a popular choice for residential homes and commercial buildings, has gained attention for its unique blend of advantages and disadvantages.
 This roofing material, composed of steel, aluminum, and zinc coatings, offers a variety of benefits that appeal to home and property owners seeking durability, longevity, and cost-effectiveness.

-Galvalume roofing is a type of roofing material made from a special combination of metals.
-It's known for its durability and strength, making it a popular choice for protecting buildings from the elements.
-To create Galvalume roofing, manufacturers start with a base sheet of cold-rolled steel.
+To create Galvalume roofing materials, manufacturers start with a base sheet of cold-rolled steel.
 This steel sheet is then coated with a mixture of aluminum and zinc through a process called hot-dipping.
 The steel sheet is continuously dipped into the aluminum-zinc alloy until it's covered with a specific coating composition.
 This coating typically comprises around 55% aluminum, 43.4% zinc, and 1.6% silicone.

 2 story home with a galvalume metal roof